Stellar Training for Astronaut Readiness. Where the journey makes the astronaut.

 STAR Summit

-A 5-day immersive astronaut readiness experience combining real analog skills, human performance, and purposeful adventure.
+A 5-day immersive astronaut readiness experience combining human behavior and performance, analog mission skills, and field expedition challenge.

 STAR Summit is a multi-day, in-person training expedition designed to take you out of your comfort zone.